balancer/docs-v3/docs/concepts/router/overview.md

 ) external payable returns (uint256 bptAmountOut);
 ```

-The most flexible way to add tokens to a liquidity pool.
-An unbalanced add liquidity allows arbitrary token amounts to be added to a pool to avoid unnecessary dust in the depositors wallet.
-This is the standard approach to allow the user to specify exact token amounts in and does not enforce exact proportions of tokens to be added.
+The preferred function for adding liquidity to a pool. `addLiquidityUnbalanced` allows exact amounts of any pool token to be added to the pool, avoiding unnecessary dust in the user's wallet.

+The un-proportional amounts will be charged the pool's `swapFeePercentage` to ensure that the user cannot circumvent the swap fee by using add/remove operations.

 | Name          | Type          | Description   |
 | ------------- | ------------- | ------------  |